dobrypd/sylwester/README.md

 I.e. to choose catering.
 But that part of this app didn't pass exam, everyone just used facebook for this.

-This app successfully created playlists for New Year's Eve 2012 party.
+This app successfully created playlists for New Year's Eve 2012 and 2013 party.
-For 2013 is in progress.

 Typical flow